sadhanaavasarala/learning-library/articles/solution-engineering-natd/README.md

 - **Option 1** - Oracle Cloud Investigation and Demo:

-    Acquire an Oracle Cloud Trial Account.
-More detail is provided below on how to acquire an [Oracle Trial](#Oracle-Trial-Account), but in summary, using an Oracle Trial account you can investigate any of the Oracle **Infrastructure** or **Platform** Cloud Services, and present what you learned about your experience and interest in these products.
+    If you have an interest in acquiring an Oracle Trial account for a more in-depth Oracle Cloud investigation, details are provided below on the steps to acquire an [Oracle Trial](#Oracle-Trial-Account).
+Using an Oracle Trial account you can investigate any of the Oracle **Infrastructure** or **Platform** Cloud Services, and present what you learned about your experience and interest in these products.
 Many of Oracle's **Platform** Services (e.g: Application Container Cloud Service, Container Cloud Service, Developer Cloud Service, Oracle Database / MSQL Cloud Services and Java Cloud Service provide simple demonstrations.
 Examples are also available using Oracle's **Infrastructure** Cloud Services.

 - **Option 2** - Oracle Cloud Investigation:

-    As an option to getting a trial account, you can investigate the **Platform** and **Infrastructure** Services and present back some of your findings, understanding and interests.
+    As an alternative to getting a Trial Account, you can investigate the **Platform** and **Infrastructure** Services and present back some of your findings, understanding and interests.

 <a name="Technical-Question-and-Answer-Interview"></a>